Nicolas-Liapis/Beer_app_CloudCW/README.md

 Dockerfile, .dockerignore, docker-compose files included

-To run:
+To run it:

+cd to the project directory: /beer_app/Beer_app_CloudCW/src

-$ docker-compose up
+type command: $ docker-compose up

+open a browser at port:8080

 App runs on port:8080